Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/HOL.md

 1. Press **F5** to run the application, and then navigate to the **Optimization** page.

-1. Click on the **Dynamic JS Bundle** link to download and open the file in Notepad.
+1. Click on the **Dynamic JS Bundle** link to open the generated file.

-	Notice that the JavaScript content that was included in this bundle only contains **.coffee** files.
-You can also see that the commented-out code has been removed.
+	Notice that the content that was included in this bundle only contains **.coffee** files.
+You can also see that the CoffeeScript code was compiled to JavaScript and the commented-out lines has been removed.

  	![Dynamic JS files bundle](./images/Dynamic-JS-files-bundle.png?raw=true "Dynamic JS files bundle")